-- Keep your junior church offerings to fund everything you
+- Keep your children’s church offerings to fund everything you need.

 - Gladly accept hand-me-down equipment.